PhilipKlaus/gpulink/README.md

 ## Current status

-**⚠ This project is in a very early state and under heavy development - breaking changes between versions are possible ⚠**
+⚠ gpulink is in a very early state - breaking changes between versions are possible!

 ## Requirements